TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 *   Refer a Friend

 0 Your Shopping Cart is Empty FREE SHIPPING
-ON ORDERS OVER $75 Search Catalog Search Promotions
+ON ORDERS OVER $50 Search Catalog Search Shop Girls Shop Guys shop girls shop guys

-Previous*   Puffer Vests Starting at $15.87 Puffer Vests
+Previous*   Plaid Shirts Starting at $13.87
-*   Jeggings Starting at Jeggings
-*   Hoodies + Joggers Starting at $14.87 Hoodies + Joggers
+*   Sweaters Starting at Sweaters
 *   Puffer Vests Starting at $15.87 Puffer Vests
+*   Jeggings Starting at $15.87 Jeggings
-*   Beanies Starting at $4.87 Beanies
+*   Essential Tees Starting at $4.87 Essential Tees
 *   Tees Starting at $5.87 Tees
+*   Long Sleeve Tops Starting at $8.87 Long Sleeve Tops
+*   Velour Tops + Bottoms Starting at $9.87 Velour Tops + Bottoms
+*   Hoodies + Joggers Starting at $9.87 Hoodies + Joggers
+*   Must Have Tops Starting at $11.87 Must Have Tops
+*   Plaid Shirts Starting at $13.87
+*   Sweaters Starting at Sweaters
+*   Puffer Vests Starting at $15.87 Puffer Vests
+*   Jeggings Starting at $15.87 Jeggings
+*   Essential Tees Starting at $4.87 Essential Tees
 *   Tees Starting at $5.87 Tees
 *   Long Sleeve Tops Starting at $8.87 Long Sleeve Tops
 *   Velour Tops + Bottoms Starting at $9.87 Velour Tops + Bottoms
+Next

+Previous*   Long Sleeve Tops Starting at $11.87 Long Sleeve Tops
+*   Plaid Shirts Starting at $13.87 Plaid Shirts
+*   Hoodies + Joggers Starting at $14.87 Hoodies + Joggers
+*   Puffer Vests Starting at $15.87 Puffer Vests
+*   Beanies Starting at $4.87 Beanies
+*   Tees Starting at $5.87 Tees
 *   Polos Starting at $3.99 Polos
-*   Must Have Tops Starting at $11.87 Must Have Tops
-*   Hoodies + Joggers Starting at $9.87 Hoodies + Joggers
 *   Long Sleeve Tops Starting at $11.87 Long Sleeve Tops
 *   Plaid Shirts Starting at $13.87 Plaid Shirts
-*   Sweaters Starting at Sweaters
-*   Puffer Vests Starting at $15.87 Puffer Vests
-*   Jeggings Starting at Jeggings
 *   Hoodies + Joggers Starting at $14.87 Hoodies + Joggers
 *   Puffer Vests Starting at $15.87 Puffer Vests
 *   Beanies Starting at $4.87 Beanies
 *   Tees Starting at $5.87 Tees
-*   Tees Starting at $5.87 Tees
+*   Polos Starting at $3.99 Polos
-*   Long Sleeve Tops Starting at $8.87 Long Sleeve Tops Next
+*   Long Sleeve Tops Starting at $11.87 Long Sleeve Tops Next

-shop girls shop guys shop sabrina's picks learn more shop girls shop guys Shop Gifts For Her Shop Gifts For Him Shop Tapout <div class="browser-compatibility-alert">. <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>. <p class="browser-error">Your browser's Javascript functionality is turned off.
+shop girls shop guys shop gifts for her shop gifts for him shop gifts for him shop sabrina's picks learn more <div class="browser-compatibility-alert">. <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>. <p class="browser-error">Your browser's Javascript functionality is turned off.
 Please turn it on so that you can experience the full capabilities of this site.</p>. </div>.
-SIGN UP for email SIGN UP FOR AÉROPOSTALE EMAILS TO GET THE LATEST STYLES &.
+HOLIDAY HELPDESK FOR STORE HOURS, SHIPPING &.
+MORE VISIT OUR HOLIDAY HELPDESK SIGN UP for email SIGN UP FOR AÉROPOSTALE EMAILS TO GET THE LATEST STYLES &.
 OFFERS Enter Your Email Sign Up SIGN UP For AERO TEXTS Join the party!
 Text JOIN to 237687.
 Terms &.
 Conditions FOLLOW US Customer Care

 *   Order Status